alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 ## Recursive Split-Ordered Lists
 ---
 In their [paper](https://ldhulipala.github.io/readings/split_ordered_lists.pdf), Ori Shalev and Nir Shavit proposed a way to implement a lock-free hashtable.
 They used a way of ordering elements in a linked list so that they can be repeatedly “split” using a single compare-and-swap operation.
 Anyway, they've used a pretty different approach to implement this concurrent data structure.
-It's highly recommended to checkout and read that paper.
+It's highly recommended to check out and read that paper.

-Also, the source codes of this article is available on [Github](https://github.com/alimate/lock-striping).
+Also, the source codes of this article are available on [Github](https://github.com/alimate/lock-striping).